Nevoid Basal Cell Carcinoma Syndrome (Gorlin Syndrome)

 Mutation Detection Rate

-This testing can detect >99.9% of described mutations in PTCH1 and SUFU, when present (analytic sensitivity).
+This testing can detect >99.9% of described mutations in PTCH1, when present (analytic sensitivity).

 Test Description